lsolesen/konstrukt-example-app/README.markdown

       return new model_BlogGateway("blogentries", $this->new_pdoext_Connection($c));
     }

-Now we will edit some of the config-settings.
+First setup a database in mysql.
+Now we will edit some of the config-settings in config/development.inc.php.

-	cd blog/config/
-	gedit development.inc.php

 We need to change the database.
 We will be using a sqlite-file to make it easy.
 We will set this up in the function create_container().
-We will change one setting:
+We will change these settings:

-    $factory->pdo_dsn = 'sqlite:../blog.sqlite';
+    $factory->pdo_dsn = 'mysql:host=localhost;dbname=blog';
+    $factory->pdo_username = 'root';

 Make sure that you have write access to the directory where the sqllite file will be put.
 Now we need to make our first component: